Loggi-pro/finite-state-machine/README.md

 - not practically reusable: transition methods move to general class;
 - not effectively portable: this method uses virtual functions, which may not be available on some platforms (embedded).

+## Implementation based on variants

+File: **static_fsm/fsm.h**

+Pros:

+- no enumerating;
+- every new state is partitioned (separated in classes), logic localized in separate classes;
+- good optimization

+Cons:

+- don't allow customization of a signature for each event handler;
+- has moderate dispatching time: there is only one switch.

+File: **lib/sml.h**

+Pros:

+- no enumerating;
+- every new state is partitioned (separated in classes), logic localized in separate classes;
+- maximum optimization

 # Finite state machine

 ## Basic concepts